Kapocsi/avg/README.md

 ## Usage

-I recommend building and then aliasing the executable so that it can be used from any point in the sys.tem
+I recommend building and then aliasing the executable so that it can be used from any point in the system

 ### Get the average of values in your clipboard
 `avg -c`